JJBR13/Justin-Brown-milestone-project-one/README.md

 - This is [.html](https://github.com/JJBR13/Justin-Brown-milestone-project-one/blob/main/404.html) file that has been created and customised to enable the user to navigate back to the homepage if an error happens when navigating the site.

 - Futher enhancing user story:
-> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.<br>
+> i.
+As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.<br>
-> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.
+> ii.
+Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

 ### Submission Pages

 - To allow for a better user experience, the creation of contact-submission.html and sign-up-complete.html were created.
 This allowed the user to easily see that the forms had been completed and return back to the homepage, decreasing the website bounce rate and continuing the session.
 This helped contribute to user stories:

-> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.<br>
+> i.
+Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.<br>
-> Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.<br>
+> ii.
+Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.<br>
-> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.
+> iii.
+As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.

 ## Current Features